dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1377: Promoting equity ensures opportunities for all.
+### T1377: Creating an equitable society offers everyone the chance to thrive.

 |Support|
 |---|